 4. Know the Weight of the Load

-- Refer to shipping ticket or other documentation
+- Refer to the shipping ticket or other documentation

 - Ensure lift calculations are correct

-- Ensure load is within load chart rating for boom length and load radius of the crane
+- Ensure the load is within the load chart rating for boom length and load radius of the crane

 - Crane is rated by the maximum weight it will lift at a minimum radius and minimum boom length – the further from its center point, the less it will lift

 Basically, overloading is responsible for a relatively small portion of mobile crane accidents simply because a very small portion of lifted loads is at or near rated loads.
 In concept, load and load-moment indicators are ideal means to assure cranes will not be overloaded.
 In practice, they fall short of the ideal.
 The reasons are many and can only be briefly mentioned here.